multiformats/multicodec/README.md

 ## Multicodec table

 Find the canonical table of multicodecs at [table.csv](/table.csv).
-There's also a sortable [viewer](https://ipfs.io/ipfs/QmXec1jjwzxWJoNbxQF5KffL8q6hFXm9QwUGaa3wKGk6dT/#title=Multicodecs&src=https://raw.githubusercontent.com/multiformats/multicodec/master/table.csv).

 ### Status